 Fetlar has a large community hall, a shop/post office with a cafe, a primary school, a nurse's surgery with ambulance available, a Kirk, and a small museum (Fetlar Interpretative Centre).
-There is self-catering accommodation available ranging from one to three-bedroom houses, a lowcost camping böd run by Shetland Amenity Trust and a Guest House with four double bedrooms serving breakfast and evening meal.
+There is self-catering accommodation available ranging from one to three-bedroom houses, a low-cost camping böd (not currently available) and a Guest House with four double bedrooms serving breakfast and evening meal.
 There is also a Christian retreat centre.

-Work has recently been undertaken to the community hall to install some electric hook-ups for caravans and camper vans.
+The community hall has three electric hook-ups for caravans and camper vans.
 This includes commercial washing and drying machines which are available for residents to use.